 The MFA in Creative Writing/MA in Publishing Degree offers students the opportunity to get the best of both programs in a compressed time frame.
-Students will leave the double degree program with both a full-length creative work and a corresponding and supportive capstone project.
+Students will leave the double degree program with a full-length creative work to satisfy the MFA requirements, and a thesis/capstone work satisfying the MA requirements.
+These are separate projects, but students are encouraged to find ways to connect them.
 Students will focus their studies on one concentration for each discipline.